All Episodes

 Unbelievable.

-Johns Hopkins has been reviving a century-old blood-derived treatment for use in the U.S. in the hopes of uh still slowing the spread and helping to get people well, and that's using the antibodies from the blood plasma or the serum of people that are recovered.
+Johns Hopkins has been reviving a century-old blood-derived treatment for use in the U.S. in the hopes of slowing the spread and helping to get people well.

-South Korea's outbreak has finally turned the corner and a baiting, according to news reports that I read earlier today, and Reuters among them, uh, that the new infections, the recovery cases, new infections on uh Hank, let me read it.
+South Korea's outbreak has finally turned the corner and abating, according to news reports that I read earlier today, and Reuters among them, that the new infections, the recovery cases, new infections on, let me read it.

-Uh I'm not even gonna talk about China.
+I'm not even going to talk about China.

 I'm so angry with them.